 What exactly will I be paying for?

-“Fundamentally you are paying for GIS to act as your child’s UK legal guardian and be available for your child in all circumstances whilst they are in the UK.
+“Fundamentally you are paying for Guardians International to act as your child’s UK guardian and be available for your child in all circumstances whilst they are in the UK.
 With this goes the other services such as pastoral care and academic support, arranging travel, managing expenses etc…”

 Will my child be able to stay with the same family throughout the time they are educated in the UK?

 “Many children do stay with the same host family during their education but sometimes they prefer to swap or even stay in a different part of the country to get as much experience of living in the UK as possible.”

 Can my child move to a different host family if things don’t work out?

 “Absolutely Yes – It is vitally important both your child and the host family enjoy the time they are together and get the most out of the experience.”